Storytelling

 One of my favourite workshops is “Vasalisa and Her Doll”.
 Vasalisa is able to go into the deep forest and get fire from Baba Yaga with the help of her legacy doll from her mother.
 We make our own spirit legacy dolls during the workshop.

-I offer regular online story medicine workshops for therapists and counsellors to work with at a personal and professional level at Onlinevents.
+I offer regular online workshops for therapists and counsellors to work with at a personal and professional level at Onlinevents.

 Eco Storytelling